byu-cs324/byu-cs324/01d-hw-strings-io-env/README.md

      *Does the output show any characters other than (ASCII) `z`?* (Hint: It shouldn't.)

- 16. Use the `strcpy()` function (not `memcpy()`!) to copy the contents of `s1` to `s3`.
+ 23. Use the `strcpy()` function (not `memcpy()`!) to copy the contents of `s1` to `s3`.
 Then call `memprint()` on `s3` to show each byte/character value in the array as hexadecimal (i.e., format `"%02x"`).

      *Which bytes/characters were copied over from `s1`?*

- 17. Use the `sprintf()` function to replace the contents of `s4`.
+ 24. Use the `sprintf()` function to replace the contents of `s4`.
 Use the format string `"%s %d\n"` and the values of `s1` and `myval`.
 Then call `memprint()` on `s4` to show each byte/character value in the array as hexadecimal (i.e., format `"%02x"`).

-     The C compiler will complain that the number of characters that will be used to represent the integer (i.e., `%d`) could possibly exceed the size of the buffer.
-This is true.
-A signed 32-bit integer could be as low as -2147483648 (11 digits) or it could be 0 (1 digit).
-In the former case, it would overflow the buffer we have allocated.
-For the purposes of this assignment, please ignore the warning.
-We have hard-coded the value of `myval`, so we know the number of characters the will be needed to represent `myval` in replacing `%d`.
-In a real program, however, please use more care.

      *In which places of the array was a null value placed?*

+ 25. *Which variables could be _appropriately_ used in place of `VAR` in the following code:*

+     ```c
+     memprint(VAR, "%02x", 8);
+     ```

+     Remember that `memprint()` prints arbitrary byte values, so it doesn't care _what_ the values are.
+But it does care whether or not it can _find_ the values (i.e., with a valid address).
+So the addresses should explicitly refer to memory that has been populated with values to be read or memory that can be written to.
+You are encouraged to experiment with this by actually calling `memprint()`.

+     Hint: Note the compiler warnings.
+Also, see explanatory text in question 11.

-# Part 5
+# Part 5 - Input/Output

+In this section, you will perform some hands-on exercises to better understand file descriptors, reading and writing to files, including standar input, standard output, and standard error.

- 18. Read the man page for `stdin` (which also shows the information for `stdout` and `stderr`).
+ 26. Read the man page for `stdin` (which also shows the information for `stdout` and `stderr`).
 Now use the `fileno()` and `printf()` functions to find and print out the file descriptor values for the `stdin`, `stdout`, and `stderr` file streams, each on a line by itself.
 For